The Best Way to Convert a Bank Statement PDF to Excel in 2026

 Which is the most accurate way to convert a bank statement PDF to Excel?
 For a single specific major-bank layout on the converter's "supported" list, a template-based tool can edge out an AI converter by 1 to 2 percent.
 For everything else (mixed banks, new layouts, small banks, scanned statements), AI converters are more accurate because they adapt instead of falling back to generic rules.
 Always check the reconciliation report regardless of tool.

 Is uploading my statement safe?
-Reputable converters (Bank2XL included) send the PDF over HTTPS, process it, and do not retain the file.
-Account numbers should be masked in the output by default.
-If a tool stores your statements long-term without a clear reason, switch.
+With Bank2XL, we process files in memory, the PDF auto-deletes within 24 hours, and you can opt out of the debug retention in Settings.
+We don't train AI on your content or share it.
+Details at /data-retention.
+Account numbers are masked in the output by default.
+If another tool stores your statements long-term without a clear reason, switch.

 Can I batch process many statements at once?
-Yes on most paid plans.
-Bank2XL's free tier is 3 per day, which works for personal use.
-For bookkeeping volume, higher tiers support faster batch workflows.
+Yes for most tools that offer paid plans.
+Bank2XL is free during beta with 10 statements per day, which covers most personal use and small bookkeeping workflows.

 Do I need a special tool for credit card statements?
 No. The same converters that handle bank statements handle credit card statements as long as they detect the statement type and apply the right balance math.
 Bank2XL does this automatically.

 What if my bank is not on any "supported list"?
 Use an AI converter.
-Template-based tools fall back to generic parsing on unsupported banks and the accuracy is typically worse than AI.
-AI extraction does not need a per-bank template.
+Template-based tools fall back to generic parsing on unsupported banks and the accuracy is usually worse than AI.
+There is no per-bank rule to wait for.

 Get started

 Install Bank2XL from the Chrome Web Store at bank2xl.app.
-Free tier covers 3 statements per day, no signup, no credit card.
-The best way to find out which tool fits your workflow is to convert one statement and check the Validation tab.
+Free during beta: 10 statements per day, no signup, no credit card.
+Honestly, the only way to know if any tool fits your workflow is to run one of your own statements through it and check the Validation tab.